808JACK/CodeKaro/pair-program-hub-main/README.md

 2. Start development server: `npm run dev`
 3. Open browser to `http://localhost:5173`

-For production deployment, use the Publish button in the Lovable interface.
+For production deployment, build with `npm run build` and deploy the `dist/` folder.